What to Wear to a Dental Assistant Job Interview

 Clothing is one element of a broader interview strategy that includes competency demonstration, communication skills, and follow-up.
 My coaching approach integrates these elements into a personal roadmap that helps clients build sustainable confidence.

 Start with a skills inventory: list your core clinical competencies, interpersonal strengths, and recent achievements.
-Practice structured responses for common interview prompts—behavioral questions about teamwork, patient scenarios, and problem-solving.
-Pair that preparation with wardrobe rehearsal: wear the interview outfit during mock interviews to normalize movement, gestures, and vocal projection.
+Practice structured responses for common interview prompts—behavioural questions about teamwork, patient scenarios, and problem‐solving.
+Pair that preparation with wardrobe rehearsal: wear the interview outfit during mock interviews to normalise movement, gestures, and vocal projection.

 International and Relocation Considerations: Dressing When You’re Moving or Interviewing Abroad